IronMax03/AlgoHub_local/docs/CONTRIBUTING.md

 ## How to contribut

-Every change in the repository should be merged throught [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
-All commit execute [Ruff](https://docs.astral.sh/ruff/) to insure the some level of coding standart.
+Every change in the repository should be merged through [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+All commit execute [Ruff](https://docs.astral.sh/ruff/) to insure some level of coding standard.

 ### Before Contributing